 - How do you (or how can you) show your body respect?
-(Think: getting enough sleep, eating regularly, taking medications…etc)
+For example, getting enough sleep, eating regularly, taking medications, etc

 Although this falls in the “don’t” category, I do acknowledge this isn’t a black and white “don’t.”
 There could be some clients who are actively weight restoring or medically compromised and knowing weight might be one factor in their recovery.
 In this case, I’d recommend a blind weight.
 But, for the majority of clients, getting on the scale and seeing the number isn’t helpful.

 In my experience, the scale can be a triggering and traumatizing experience.
 Whether or not this is the intention, weighing oneself reinforces the importance of the number.
 And that’s exactly what we’re trying to get away from.
 Clients do not need to know the number.
 They do not need reassurance that their weight isn’t changing.
 Again, that reinforces the fear of gaining weight.

 I have found it incredibly helpful to discuss values and to draw parallels to body image.
 Start out by asking clients to identify their top 3-5 values.
 You can give them a list if they can’t think of anything off the top of their heads.
 I also like to ask clients, “to what degree do you value beauty?”